🟠getAddresses

 Get addresses for the currently active account

-Apps can request the current account's addresses with getAddresses.
-The app must have first connected to the wallet and have account read permissions.
+.
+The app must have first connected to the wallet and obtained account read permissions.

-• Apps can specify which wallet addresses they require: Bitcoin ordinals address, Bitcoin payment address or Stacks address, using the purposes request parameter
+Apps can specify which wallet addresses they require: Bitcoin ordinals address, Bitcoin payment address or Stacks address, using the

 purposes